In this article

 Is any part of your email rendering oddly?
 Pay attention to your email client stats to know where you should be focusing your attention.
 Check out Subscribers > Insights for an overview of email clients.
 The majority of rendering issues come up in Outlook on PC but typically most of your subscribers will be using a web-based email client or opening on a mobile device.
 If you are running into an Outlook issue, check out our article about Outlook rendering.

 Click on your linked images and test links, are these links redirecting to the correct landing pages?
 It’s important to test every link in the email.
-It’s usually the one link that isn't tested that ends up breaking when the email sends.
-Also be sure to check out the Full Review section of the testing tab for any issues.
+It’s usually the one link that isn’t tested that ends up breaking when the email sends.
+Also be sure to check out the Email Checklist page for any issues.